Walt Disney World Resort Reviews: Best Values

-The three pools (only one of which, the largest, is currently open) at Art of Animation are themed but do not have water slides.
+The three pools at Art of Animation are themed but do not have water slides.
 The largest pool, The Big Blue Pool in the Finding Nemo courtyard, is over 12,000 square feet with zero entry (you can walk in gradually) and an underwater sound system, and has a pool bar, The Drop Off, nearby.
 There is a water play area, a playground, a video game room and gift shop.

-Eventually there will be two smaller pools, located in the Cars and The Little Mermaid courtyards.
-The Lion King wing will offer an additional play area when it opens.
+There are two smaller pools, located in the Cars and The Little Mermaid courtyards.
+The Lion King wing has an additional play area.

 The resort does not offer table-service dining, an indoor bar/lounge, room service (except pizza delivery), on-site recreation such as boating, kids’ clubs/babysitting, health club or valet parking.